Billaferd/QuantumNexus/Ability Creation Guidelines.md

 Important Notes:

  * The AP costs are guidelines.
 The exact values can be adjusted based on the specific needs of your ability and the overall balance of the game.
+This should only be performed after playtesting, attempting to balance a card without playtesting is not at all recommended.
  * Playtesting is crucial.
 Observe how the ability performs in actual gameplay and fine-tune the AP cost as needed to achieve the desired level of balance and strategic depth.

 ### The AP System in Action